WebOfTrustInfo/rwot7-toronto/draft-documents/ipld_did_documents.md

   "publicKey": [
     {
       "curve": "ed25519",
-      "publicKeyBase64": "lji9qTtkCydxtez/bt1zdLxVMMbz4SzWvlqgOBmURoM=",
+      "publicKeyBase64": "qmz7tpLNKKKdl7cD7PbejDiBVp7ONpmZbfmc7cEK9mg=",
       "type": "EdDsaPublicKey",
       "status": "revoked"
     },
     {
       "curve": "ed25519",
       "expires": "2021-07-08T16:02:20Z",
-      "publicKeyBase58": "H3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV",
+      "publicKeyBase64": "jGp4OT1GktrZMdrkOM+zj8iE1IqCiqg2iH+rUZ93jhE=",
       "type": "EdDsaPublicKey"
     }
   ],
   "signature": {
-    "created": "2018-10-14T17:00:00Z",
+    "created": "2018-12-01T03:00:04Z" ,
-    "creator": "zdpuAvXDHaUYouVseVoevTReN6tD28UvNPin8CAUgJq5txG6W/publicKey/1",
+    "creator": "zdpuAt99xoa8i2BrcjwpY2H6ksXeaE28upionw2VuxRamBs6H/publicKey/1",
     "message": {
-      "/": "zdpuAvXDHaUYouVseVoevTReN6tD28UvNPin8CAUgJq5txG6W"
+      "/": "zdpuAyvreXzQHqwv3rL8MaVPjNJjpLLa5Du3HcbpQL41XS35G"
     },
-    "signatureValue": "",
+    "signatureValue": "WDA3Dx7c+UWR37oglhkLNwxAbxXM4YbT7TpgmaCQ/rSqbtXgM3EpQ4mpkPXT5OBLH6bDai12Ank8SUHW47JxCQ==",
     "type": "ed25519Signature2018"
   },
-  "updated": "2018-10-09T17:00:00Z"
+  "updated": "2018-12-01T03:00:04Z"
 }
 ```

-Example 3 shows an updated DID document that has revoked key/0 and created a new key/1, which is used for signing the new DID document.
-The `cid` for this new document is `zdpuAtwype2DbCYyc4vprT31smhtZ3uKvBJd3Hf58sbstq9po` and is used to publish and associate it with the DID.
+Example 4 shows an updated DID document that has revoked key/0 and created a new key/1, which is used for signing the new DID document.
+The `cid` for this final document is `zdpuAtrP6ZSDZj6izYQEbuUjuDRGHSa5L59BZDa1deRwAAZRQ` and is used to publish and associate it with the DID.

 ## Use with Pairwise Identifiers